apifest/apifest-oauth20/README.md

 #ApiFest OAuth 2.0 Server and Mapping
-ApiFest consists of two main parts - ApiFest OAuth 2.0 an OAuth 2.0 server and the ApiFest Mapping Server.
+ApiFest consists of two main parts - the ApiFest OAuth 2.0 an OAuth 2.0 server and the ApiFest Mapping Server.

 ##ApiFest Mapping Server
-ApiFest Mapping Server (AMS) is for people who have APIs and want to expose them to the world in a safe and convenient way.
+The ApiFest Mapping Server is for people who have APIs and want to expose them to the world in a safe and convenient way.
-AMS is used to translate between the outside world and your internal systems.
+The ApiFest Mapping Server is used to translate between the outside world and your internal systems.
 It helps you keep a consistent API facade.

 ###Features
 - mappings are described in xml;